Year: February 2019

 Instrumentation: Large Chamber Ensemble (ten players)

 Performance History: Commissioned by the CRASH Ensemble for the New Music Dublin Festival 2019.
-Premiere 02/03/19 at the National Concert Hall in Dublin.
-Tickets available here.
-The concert will be recorded for broadcast on Lyric FM.
+Premiered 02/03/19 at the National Concert Hall in Dublin.
+Subsequently released on new music::new Ireland four by the Contemporary Music Centre Ireland.
+Available on bandcamp here.

 Journal of Music article about the festival.